-How to bypass the barrier of~\cite{rsw16} while still getting provable guarantees?~\cite{llr16} analyzes the performance of alternating minimization when 1).\ ground truth is incoherent, 2).\ weight matrix has a spectral gap to all-$1$'s matrix, and 3).\ weight matrix is non-degenerate.
-Under these assumptions, they show that the alternating minimization algorithm provably finds a pair of matrices $\wt U, \wt V\in \R^{n\times k}$ such that $\|M-\wt U\wt V^\top\|\leq O(k)\cdot \|W\circ \ov M\|+\epsilon$, where $\ov M\in \R^{n\times n}$ is the rank $n-k$ component of $M$ that removes the top-$k$ singular values and directions and $\|\cdot \|$ is the spectral norm of a matrix.
+How to bypass the barrier of~\cite{rsw16} while still getting provable guarantees?~\cite{llr16} draws inspirations from matrix completion literature and views the problem as a low rank matrix recovery problem: suppose the matrix $M\in \R^{n\times n}$ is a noisy, full-rank observation that can be decomposed into $M=M^*+N$ where $M^*$ is the rank-$k$ ground truth and $N$ is the rank-$(n-k)$ noise matrix.
+They then analyze the performance of alternating minimization when 1).\ the ground truth is incoherent, 2).\ weight matrix has a spectral gap to all-$1$'s matrix, and 3).\ weight matrix is non-degenerate.
+Under these assumptions, they show that the alternating minimization algorithm provably finds a pair of matrices $\wt X, \wt Y\in \R^{n\times k}$ such that $\|M-\wt X\wt Y^\top\|\leq O(k)\cdot \|W\circ N\|+\epsilon$, where $\|\cdot \|$ is the spectral norm of a matrix.
 This provides a solid theoretical ground on why alternating minimization works for weighted low rank approximation.

 While the~\cite{llr16} analysis provides a polynomial time algorithm for weighted low rank approximation under certain assumptions, the algorithm itself is still far from efficient.
 In particular, the alternating minimization framework requires one to solve $O(n)$ different linear regressions exactly per iteration.
-The overall runtime of their algorithm is $O((n^2k^2+nk^3)\log(1/\epsilon))$, making it inefficient for practical deployment.
-Moreover, their analysis is non-robust, meaning that it cannot account for the error at any step.
+The overall runtime of their algorithm is $O((\|W\|_0\cdot k^2+nk^3)\log(1/\epsilon))$ where $\|W\|_0$ denote the number of nonzero entries in $W$, making it inefficient for practical deployment.
+Moreover, their analysis is non-robust, meaning that it cannot account for any error at each step.
 This is in drastic contrast with practice, where floating point errors and inexact solvers are used everywhere.
 In fact, there are good reasons for them to mandate exact regression solvers, as their algorithm only requires $\log(1/\epsilon)$ iterations to converge and any fast but approximate regression solver might break the nice convergence behavior of the algorithm.
 Hence, we ask the following question: